 Overall, Mirage has remained pretty much unchanged since its creation except for a cosmetic lift.
 Originally the map had an Italian themed cosmetic style, but it was re-released in 2013 with more of a Middle-Eastern or Moroccan theme instead.

 Mirage callouts (overview)

 While Mirage is on the larger side, it’s more of a medium-sized map compared to some others in CSGO.
 That being said, there are still over 50 callouts to learn for this map and the layout encourages a variety of strategies.
 Mirage features a lot of corridors, hallways, small doorways, stairs, and a handful of larger open areas as well.
-The Bombsites can be found diagonally opposite each other on Mirage, with Site A being very close to the CT Spawn.
+The Bombsites can be found diagonally opposite each other on Mirage, with Site A being very close to the Counter Terrorists Spawn.

 They set both Bombsites in open rooms, which are very different to the corridors and narrow hallways that sprawl across the map.
 Combined with a variety of cubby holes in the walls and items that can be used as potential cover, moving through some areas may be dangerous but the cover is enough to provide adequate protection.
 The toughest areas of the map are directly around both Bombsites.
 The rooms that hold them are large, open, with few over options around the room and potential chokepoints via the doorways.

 Terrorists and Counter-Terrorists also spawn almost diagonally opposite sides of the map to each other.
 Because of the layout of the map, the Defenders have the fastest access to the Mid area while Attackers need to spend longer traveling through corridors to reach the Mid of the map.
 For this, it’s important for the Attackers to quickly decide on a strategy and move as fast as possible.

 If you want to take a look at other CSGO Callouts for other competitive maps consider checking out: